Monday, November 21, 2011

 Or you must have read about the comb in O.Henry’s story ‘The Gift of the Magi’, in which both Stella and Jim give up their most prized possession to purchase a gift for the other – Stella sells her beautiful hair to buy a chain for Jim’s watch while Jim sells his watch to buy a tortoise shell comb for Stella’s hair.
 Both gifts are useless on the physical level but priceless on the spiritual level for they have each received the perfect gift in that both of them know and are known, love, and are love

 I came face to face with all the three above recently.
-I was experienced with life’s lessons; my hair was a mess; and I was out of my comb, with which I had a strong spiritual bonding.
+I was experienced with life’s

 You can imagine how I felt the other day when I could not locate my priceless grooming tool.
 I was touring, so I rummaged through my suitcase to find my comb.
 It was nowhere.
 The sense of loss was intense, quite stronger than the one I would experience upon losing a mobile charger or a notebook.
 The reason was obvious: it was no ordinary comb for me, fond memories were associated with it.
 I didn’t want to let go of those memories, I didn’t want to lose the comb.

 I picked up the phone and connected to the hotel I had checked out the night before.
 Hesitantly I put forth my unusual request of locating my lost comb to the receptionist.
-After five minutes or so he called back, only to say that they had completed a thorough combing operation of my suite, and the lost article was nowhere to be found.
+After five minutes or so he called back, only to say that they had completed a thorough combing operation of my suite, and the lost article was nowhere to be

 The article is now on its way to me.
 Seems like I’ll remain under the spell of the comb for some more time.